Bird-watching 101: How to Identify Birds

 With these observations, you can determine that the only bird of this size that has a red breast and a blue back and sings a cheerful song on a Pennsylvania farm in May is a male eastern bluebird.

-Seasonal Differences: During the fall migration south by our summer birds, most warblers and many others lose their brilliant breeding plumage and take on a dull winter garb, so you’ll need other clues.
+During the fall migration south by our summer birds, most warblers and many others lose their brilliant breeding plumage and take on a dull winter garb, so you’ll need other clues.
 A scarlet tanager male in fall, for example, is no longer a red bird with black wings but a yellow bird with black wings.
 And a male indigo bunting trades its brilliant blue plumage for the mottled blue and brown of autumn.
-Be sure to make note of the season and check you guide book for seasonal variations.
+Be sure to make note of the season and check your guide book for seasonal variations.